 Gwen Siôn: ANIMA

-I wanted to use the project as an opportunity to try something different, to work with more traditional composition methods and to learn about composing and scoring music for strings as this is something she had never done previously.
+I wanted to use the project as an opportunity to try something different, to work with more traditional composition methods and to learn about composing and scoring music for strings as this is something I had never done previously.
 I wanted to work outside of her usual experimental practice in order to learn new skills and to try more traditional approaches to composition focusing specifically on scoring music for acoustic instruments.

 Rich Thair: PANTEG